Bernard J. Duroc-Danner

-Bernard J. Duroc-Danner founded EVI, Inc., Weatherford’s predecessor company, in May 1987 and was directly responsible for the growth of EVI, Inc.’s oilfield service and equipment business.
+Dr. Duroc-Danner joined EVI, Inc., Weatherford’s predecessor company, at its inception in May 1987 and was directly responsible for the growth of EVI, Inc.’s oilfield service and equipment business.
 He has directed the growth of the Company since that time.
 He was elected EVI’s President and Chief Executive Officer in 1990.
 Subsequent to the merger of EVI, Inc. with Weatherford Enterra, Inc. on May 27, 1998, Dr. Duroc-Danner was elected as our Chairman of the Board.
 Dr. Duroc-Danner’s family has been in the oil business for two generations.
 He holds an M.B.A. and a Ph.D. in Economics from Wharton (University of Pennsylvania).
-Prior to the start-up of EVI, Dr. Duroc-Danner held positions at Arthur D. Little Inc. and Mobil Oil Inc. Dr. Duroc-Danner is a director of Helix Energy Solutions Group, Inc. (a marine contractor and operator of offshore oil and gas properties and production facilities) and LMS Capital (an investment company).
-Dr. Duroc-Danner also serves on the National Petroleum Council and the Society of Petroleum Engineers.
-Dr. Duroc-Danner was the recipient of Ernst & Young’s 2008 Entrepreneur of the Year in Energy, Chemicals and Mining category.
-The Board has concluded that Dr. Duroc-Danner should be re-elected for an additional term because of his educational background, depth of knowledge of the oilfield service industry, domestically and internationally, and previous experience in successfully leading and expanding the Company's business.
-As President and Chief Executive Officer, Dr. Duroc-Danner serves as an important link between senior management and the Board, and he brings to the Board an invaluable perspective in strategic planning for the future growth of the Company.
+Prior to the start-up of EVI, Dr. Duroc-Danner held positions at Arthur D. Little Inc. and Mobil Oil Inc. Dr. Duroc-Danner has been a director of LMS Capital plc, an investment company listed on the London Stock Exchange, since 2006.
+Dr. Duroc-Danner also serves on the National Petroleum Council and is a member of the Society of Petroleum Engineers.
+Dr. Duroc-Danner was the recipient of Ernst & Young’s 2008 Entrepreneur of the Year in the Energy, Chemicals and Mining category.
+During the past five years, Dr. Duroc-Danner also was a director of Helix Energy Solutions Group, Inc.

-Robert K. Moses, Jr. has been a private investor, principally in the oil and gas exploration and oilfield services business in Houston, Texas, for more than the past five years.
+Mr. Moses has been a private investor, principally in the oil and gas exploration and oilfield services business in Houston, Texas, for more than the past five years.
 He served as Chairman of the Board of Directors of Weatherford Enterra from May 1989 to December 1992 and as a director of Weatherford Enterra from December 1992 to May 1998.
-During the past five years, Mr. Moses also was a director of Grant Prideco, Inc. The Board has concluded that Mr. Moses should be re-elected for an additional term because his education, extensive knowledge of and experience in the oilfield service industry and institutional knowledge of one of Weatherford's most significant legacy companies provide a unique perspective that is an asset to the Board in its decision making process.
+Mr. Moses holds a B.A. in Economics from the University of Texas at Austin.
+Mr. Moses serves as a member of our Board’s Audit, Compensation, and Health, Safety and Environment Committees.

-Robert A. Rayne is non-Executive director and was the chairman of LMS Capital plc, an investment company listed on the London Stock Exchange, since February 2010 and was the Chief Executive Officer and a director of LMS Capital from June 2006, when the investment business of London Merchant Securities plc was demerged and LMS Capital was formed to hold this business, until February 2010.
+Mr. Rayne has been a non-executive director of LMS Capital plc, an investment company listed on the London Stock Exchange, since February 2010, and was the Chairman of LMS Capital from February 2010 to January 2012.
+Mr. Rayne was the Chief Executive Officer and a director of LMS Capital from June 2006, when the investment business of London Merchant Securities plc was demerged and LMS Capital was formed to hold this business, until February 2010.
 Mr. Rayne was employed by London Merchant Securities from 1968 to June 2006 and served as its Chief Executive Director from May 2001 to June 2006.
-Mr. Rayne is also the Non-Executive Chairman of Derwent London plc, a Central London specialist property company into which London Merchant Securities was merged in February 2007.
-Mr. Rayne is a director of Chyron Corporation (a supplier of graphics hardware, software and other services to the media industry).
-Mr. Rayne has expertise in a wide range of sectors in addition to the oilfield service industry, including the real estate, media, consumer and technology industries.
-The Board has concluded that Mr. Rayne should be re-elected for an additional term because his education, financial expertise, chief executive and international perspectives and diversity of expertise are beneficial to the Board in carrying out its duties.
+Mr. Rayne serves on the boards of ChyronHego Corporation and as the non-executive chairman of Derwent London plc.
+Mr. Rayne attended Malvern College and received a diploma from the New York Institute of Finance in Accounting, Law, and Working in the Stock Exchange.
+Mr. Rayne is Vice Chairman and Presiding Director of the Company’s Board.
+As Presiding Director, Mr. Rayne leads the executive sessions of the non-management directors, which are held at least twice each year.
+Mr. Rayne serves as a member of our Board’s Audit and Corporate Governance and Nominating Committees.